ibm-cloud-docs/bare-metal/bm-about-custom-image-templates.md

 Customs images have some limitations that you need to be aware of before you create an image template.

-- Servers that are on a private network, can't create a custom image
+- You can't create custom images on servers that are on a private network
 - No multiple RAID configurations
 - No RAID 5 and 6
 - No Trusted Platform Module (TPM) encryption support